Bijia (Chinese: 比甲 ; pinyin: bǐ jiǎ) is a sleeveless and collarless vest that is split into both sides.

 After entering the Central Plains, bijia became popular among the people and was popular in the middle of the Ming Dynasty.
 From the middle to the end of the Qing Dynasty, bijia began to be rarely used.

-Bijia was designed and produced by Hongjila Chabi, the empress of Yuan Shizu Boer Jijin and Kublai Khan.
+Bijia was designed and made by the empress of Kublai Khan (the emperor of the Yuan dynasty).

 By the middle of the Ming Dynasty, bijia became a popular style of dress, mostly worn by young women.

 In the late Ming and early Qing dynasties, bijia became shorter.

 In the middle and late Qing Dynasty, except for the old women at home who wore bijia so as not to get cold, they gradually became less worn.

 In the Yuan Dynasty, bijia had no sleeves and collar, and the back of the garment was longer than the front, with two buttons made of thread on each side of the cleavage, originally designed for riding comfort.